Your Ultimate Spring Cleaning Guide

 - Wipe All Surfaces, Furniture, Electronics, and Décor

 - Clean Fireplace

-Pro Tip: Use a lint roller to remove dust from your lampshades easily and use a pillowcase to dust ceiling fans.
+Pro Tip: Use a lint roller to remove particles from your lampshades easily and use a pillowcase to wipe ceiling fans.

 Download the Living Room Spring Cleaning Checklist here.